 Claire Burgess’s short stories have appeared in journals such as Hunger Mountain, Third Coast, Redivider, PANK, and Annalemma, and have been recognized as notable in Best American Short Stories 2012 and Best American Nonrequired Reading 2012 and 2013.
 She was a founding editor of Nashville Review.
 Originally from Alabama, Claire now lives in Pittsburgh, PA, where she is finishing her first short story collection.

-Jill Schepmann’s work has appeared in Parcel and Midwestern Gothic and has been read on NPR’s All Things Considered.
-Schepmann, who just received her MFA last year, lives and writes in San Francisco.
+Jill Schepmann’s work has appeared in Parcel, Midwestern Gothic, Afro-Hispanic Review, and has been read on NPR’s All Things Considered.
+A native Kansan, Schepmann received her MFA in 2012 and now lives and writes in San Francisco